iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 The result of the steps are two DVC-files corresponding to each of the commands `Posts-test.tsv.dvc` and `Posts.tsv.dvc`.
 Also, a `code/conf.pyc` file was created.
-These type of files should not be tracked by Git.
+This type of file should not be tracked by Git.
 Let’s manually include this type of file into `.gitignore`.

 ```dvc